cs-education/sysbuild/CONTRIBUTING.md

     `gulp serve`

 8. Navigate to <http://localhost:8080> in your preferred web browser.

+Note: The rest of this guide assumes that `sysbuild/webapp/` is your working directory.

 ## Pull Requests
 Pull requests --- patches, improvements, new features --- are a fantastic help.